Vibestrate

 • Status hero - the task, a phase rail that follows the actual steps (the Flow’s own steps for a Flow run, not a fixed workflow), and a live “Now ⟨step⟩ · ⟨agent⟩” line.

 • Live execution - the raw provider CLI output in a real terminal.
-Note: agents run headless (claude -p, etc.), and CLIs in print mode buffer their answer until they exit - so this fills in when each step completes rather than token-by-token.
-(Live streaming is on the roadmap via structured output; see docs/design/provider-structured-output.md.)
+Agents run headless (claude -p, etc.), and CLIs in print mode hold their answer until they exit, so this fills in when each step completes rather than token-by-token.
+Live streaming is on the roadmap via structured output.

 • Live metrics - run-level tokens, cost, tool calls, and provider calls that accumulate as steps finish.

-• Steps inspector - one card per agent step: provider+model, pass/fail, duration, tokens, cost, files touched, and review/verification outcome.
+• Steps inspector - one card per agent step: provider and model, pass or fail, duration, tokens, cost, files touched, and review and verification outcome.

 • Inspect tabs - Events, Artifacts (with the diff viewer), Validation.